 In some cases we find that the dynamic sealing of a hydraulic cylinder or other similar dynamic application is designed to mount O-rings or, at most, “X-ring” type seals.

-Sometimes these applications operate at pressures or speeds that are beyond the reasonable limit of this type of seals.
+Sometimes these applications operate at pressures or speeds that are beyond the reasonable limit of this type of seal.

 The result is that these O-rings, which work as rod or piston seals, suffer premature wear that compromises their life and/or effectiveness.

 What could be the solution?
-Due to the higher working speed or the higher pressure or both, it would be best to replace the O-ring with a low friction seal, but the housing of a standard low friction seal does not match the one of the existing O-ring.
+Due to the higher working speed or the higher pressure or both, it would be most appropriate to replace the O-ring with a low friction seal, but of course, the housing of a standardized low friction seal does not match the existing O-ring housing.

-The solution proposed by Epidor SRT is the new low friction seal 242, in its models for piston rod (JV 242) and piston (JP 242).
+The solution we propose from Epidor SRT is the new low friction seal 242, in its models for stem (JV 242) and for piston (JP 242).

-These seals are designed to replace an O-ring used for dynamic sealing and do not require any modification to the housing.
+These gaskets are designed to replace an O-ring used to make dynamic sealing and without the need to make any modifications to your housing.

-Since the original seal has a longer housing length than the low friction seal, it would be appropriate to add a ring that not only complements the length, but also serves as an anti-extrusion ring.
+Since the original seal has a longer housing length than the low friction seal, it would be appropriate to add a ring that, in addition to supplementing the length, would also serve as a anti-extrusion ring.

-The fusion in the same piece of the low friction ring and the anti-extrusion ring leads to the new JV 242 (for piston rod) and JP 242 (for piston).
+The fusion in the same piece of the low friction ring and the anti-extrusion ring leads to the new seal.
+JV 242 (for piston rod) and (for piston).

 The design parameters considered by the Epidor SRT Technical Department were as follows: